 “But you did see me last night,” Sano insisted, his apparent confusion only growing at Saitou’s words.
 “You know, when I came to your house and woke you up?”

 Now Saitou looked up more pointedly, fixing Sano with a skeptical expression.
 “If you had done that, you would know better than to be in here bothering me now.”

 Sano stared, as if searching for some sign on Saitou’s face that this was a misunderstanding.
 Saitou shook his head and went back to the work at his desk.

-Sano couldn’t be sure Saitou wouldn’t just go back to bed, leaving him standing at the door waiting until whenever he finally caught on, but it was a chance he had to take; he’d known perfectly well what Saitou’s initial reaction was likely to be in this situation, and had proceeded anyway.
-And given that Saitou hadn’t threatened him with physical violence if he didn’t get lost, things were already going rather well.
+Sano couldn’t be sure Saitou wouldn’t just return to bed, leaving him standing at the door waiting until whenever he finally caught on, but it was a chance he had to take; he’d known perfectly well what Saitou’s initial reaction was likely to be in this situation, and had proceeded anyway.
+And given that Saitou hadn’t threatened him with physical violence if he didn’t get lost, things were already going pretty well.
 Sano alternated between listening hard for whatever Saitou was doing inside and hopping from one foot to the other glancing impatiently over his shoulder into the sky.

 “So what is it you’re showing me?”
 Saitou wondered darkly as he stalked toward him.

 Sano seized the cop’s hand and tried to urge him along faster, but Saitou resisted and eventually shook free.
 “What are you showing me?” he demanded again, more insistently.